kiranjeet24/Daily-Blog/README.md

 More sections to the webpage by adding more rows in the Page Building Blocks table.

 #### Adding web templates in web page builder
- I explored different web templates that can be used to create webpage more attractive and implemented it on webpages and added content according to the  requirments.
+Explored different web templates that can be used to create webpage more attractive and implemented it on webpages and added content according to the  requirments.
+For example I added section with collapsed content , cards , slider, hero slider,  hero with right image.
+There are many more web templates that can be used to build beautiful websites.

 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->
 **Date : 11-March-2022**
-##  Worked with website module in erpnext
+##  Explored more features in website module
+Added navbar elements like department, explore and then added dropdown option.
+Under department dropdown added college departments like applied science, computer science, information technology, mechnical and production engineering, electrical engineering, civil engineering.
+And under explore added courses explored created section with collapsed content.

 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->

 **Date : 12-March-2022**
-##  Worked with website module in erpnext
+##  Understanding the structure of student module in erpnext
+The Student document will hold all the data of any Student in your Academy like their Personal Information, Photo, Date of Birth, Address, etc.
+In student module we have different doctypes like student group, student attendence, programs, classes.
+I added the data in these doctypes so that I can understand the structure of module properly.

 <br>

 <!----------------------------------------------------------------------------------------------------------------------------->

 **Date : 14-March-2022**
-##  Worked with website module in erpnext
+##  Understanding the structure of student module in erpnext
+For enrolling the student to a specific class we need to first enroll the student in the specific program using program enrollment tool then under program we can add the courses that come under the specific program.
+After adding the courses in the program we can further add topics under specific course.

 <br>